ZKralev/AboutMeWebsite/README.md

 # This is a basic website with some information about me.

-Tostart the app you will need to clone it to your device and start it with:
+To start the app you will need to clone it to your device and start it with:

 ### `yarn start`